-The directors are of the view that there is a reasonable expectation Costs are recognised as an asset only when it is probable that that the Group has adequate resources to continue in operational future economic benefits associated with the item will flow to the existence for the next 12 months following the date of approval of Group and the cost of the item can be measured reliably.
-All repairs and maintenance costs are charged to the Consolidated Income the financial statements.
-For this reason, they continue to adopt the going concern basis for preparing the financial statements, and Statement during the period in which they are incurred. there are no material uncertainties that the directors are aware of in relation to this.
-Freehold land is not depreciated.
+The directors are of the view that there is a reasonable expectation that the Group has adequate resources to continue in operational existence for the next 12 months following the date of approval of the financial statements.
+For this reason, they continue to adopt the going concern basis for preparing the financial statements, and there are no material uncertainties that the directors are aware of in relation to this.